-MUS 2110 - Music Theory III
+MUS 2055 - Music Theory III

-This course is a continuation of MUS1120.
+3 sem cr hrs This course is a continuation of MUS 1155.
 It introduces the chromatic vocabulary of the Common Practice Period with the use of Secondary Dominant Chords, Secondary Diminished Seventh Chords, Augmented Sixth Chords, the Neapolitan Sixth Chord, Modal Change and Modulation.
 This course satisfies the program requirement for the TTP agreement in accordance with the A.F.A. degree in music.
-Prerequisite: MUS1120
+Prerequisite: MUS 1155 Formerly/Same As (Formerly MUS 2100) Transfer (UT) or Non Transfer Course (UN): UT

-MUS 2300 - Sight Singing & Ear Training III
+MUS 2056 - Ear Training III

-This course includes aural dictation and provides a practical approach to sight singing techniques, including pitch and rhythmic reading, with emphasis on chromatic materials.
+1 sem cr hr This course includes aural dictation and provides a practical approach to sight singing techniques, including pitch and rhythmic reading, with emphasis on chromatic materials.
 This course satisfies the one-hour program requirement for the TTP agreement in accordance with the A.F.A. degree in music.
-Prerequisite: MUS1400
+Prerequisite: MUS 1156 Formerly/Same As (Formerly MUS 2300)Transfer (UT) or Non Transfer Course (UN): UT